danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## While()

+Although the concept of algorithm is rooted in Computer Science, scholars from other fields like cultural studies and media studies take on the technical concept of algorithm and explore the wider cultural consequences and political implications.
+The analogy of algorithms as receipes can be also seen here: Finn, Ed.
+What Algorithms Want: Imagination in the Age of Computing.
+Cambridge, MA: MIT Press, 2017, p.
+17 and
+Bucher, Taina.
+If...Then: Algorithmic Power and Politics.
+Oxford University Press, 2018, p.
+21.

 There is a growing interest on algorithms as objects of study for disciplines like sociology, media studies, science and technology studies, among others.
 In the humanities, the concern is not on building an efficient or optimized algorithm, but more into the social and cultural concerns of technology that is less visible or even as a blackbox.
 Accompanying with this book, students who work on this theme have to create and present a flow chart of a sorting problem, showing an algorithm with procedures to sort a series of unique random number.
 Sorting seems to be seen within mathematical discipline where there are different ways to approach such a problem,  and if we extend sorting to wider cultural context, such as the prioritization of a social media feeds, it is essentially far more complex that involves selecting, classifying and hierarchizing of time, tastes, objects, knowledge and other forms of metrics that are of business concerns.